When it comes to fashion innovation, consumer adoption, and constant technological development are critical.

 18. Textiles From Trees

-Kapok is a tree that grows naturally, without the use of pesticides and insecticide.
+Kapok is a tree that grows naturally, without the use of pesticides and insecticides.

 Moreover, it is found in arid soil not suitable for agricultural farming, offering a sustainable alternative to high water consumption natural fiber crops such as cotton.